-In-Home Support can be provided to the participant while the primary caretaker is either away from the home or is home, but unavailable to care for the participant.
-The team determines the appropriate tasks or activities that are provided during the parent's present or absence and this is included in the participant's person-centered service plan.
+In-Home Support can be provided to the participant while the primary caretaker is either away from the home or is home, but unavailable to care for the individual.
+The team determines the appropriate tasks or activities that are provided during the parent's present or absence and this is included in the participants plan.

-This service is to provide supervision/support for conditions specifically related to IID/DD.
-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Hours of support will be limited to 300 per month per participant unless an exception is approved by the DD Division as preventing imminent institutionalization.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Hours of support will be limited to 300 per month per participant unless an exception is approved by the DD Division as preventing imminent institutionalization.